-Landlords must ensure that the risk from fire is minimised.
-There should be a safe means of escape from the property, and a suitable detection and alarm should be fitted.
-Each property will be different, and a fire risk assessment may be required.
+Landlords must ensure they minimise the risk from fire.
+There should be a safe means of escape from the property.
+Landlords should fit an alarm and suitable detection to a property.
+Each property will be different, and may require a written fire risk assessment.

 Houses in Multiple Occupation (HMO)

 In addition to the Housing Act 2004, the Regulatory Reform (Fire Safety) Order 2005 introduced duties in relation to the common areas of some HMO's and flats.
-The duty is placed on the 'responsible person', who is required to carry out a fire risk assessment and take specific actions to minimise the risk of fire.
-These provisions are enforced by fire and rescue authorities.
+It places the duty on the 'responsible person' and requires them to carry out a fire risk assessment and to take specific actions to minimise the risk of fire.
+Fire and rescue authorities will enforce these provisions.

 See fire safety in shared or rented accommodation on GOV.UK for fire safety tips for people in shared or rented homes who are at greater risk from fire.

 Cumbria Fire and Rescue Service safe and well visits

 Safe and well visits are to help people live independently and deal with any potential fire hazards in their homes.
 The fire service visit a your property and help to advise on fire escape routes and detection.

 Go to Cumbria Fire and Rescue Service - Safety in your home on Cumbria County Council website for further information.